boardfish/dissertation/contents/1-literature-review.md

 careful implementation.
 In particular, it can be used outside of the experience itself in matters such as booking rooms, keeping a leaderboard, or advertising through social media or otherwise.
 Software developed by @buzzshot, @xola and
-@resova (eponymous in each case) capitalise on the potential for this - Buzzshot is a general package covering all three listed areas, whereas the others focus primarily towards bookings.
+@resova (eponymous in each case) capitalise on the potential for this---Buzzshot is a general package covering all three listed areas, whereas the others focus primarily towards bookings.